 Step One: Add a Profile Picture To Instagram

 For brands, the profile picture is typically something that is iconic and representative of your organization.
 Besides, you can always use a free pfp maker to design a profile picture.
 In most cases, the profile pictures for a brand is that organizations logo as seen above in the Starbucks example.
 The reason brands use iconic visuals is because over time, people start to remember your profile picture when scanning through their newsfeed and you want them to remember something that is used in other mediums.

 Step Two: Write a Compelling Bio For Instagram

 When you’re not as well known as a Starbucks, your bio is definitely the most important step in your account set up.
 You have under 200 characters to tell the world (1) why your Instagram page is worth following and (2) what you offer as a service or product.
 Additionally, you have a chance to take an approach similar to Starbucks and encourage users to share content relevant to your brand using a specific hashtag.

-Here are a few great examples of bios that you will find on Instagram & the brands that rock them:
+Here are a few great examples of Instagram bios: